shahidusmanm/customrestapi/README.md

 ![Region](images/region.png)

 You only want the CPU to be allocated during request processing.
 You don't want the CPU to be always be allocated because it's gonna cost you more.
-You want to disable Autoscaling so you just want to have one instance, m   inimum one instance maximum.
+You want to disable Autoscaling so you just want to have one instance, minimum one instance maximum.

 [CPU Allocation](images/cpu-allocation.png)

 I want to allow all traffic because this container should be accessible from everywhere.